FAQ

-You can do that with the free online virus/malware/URL scanner from VirusTotal where the file is checked by the most common an reliable up to date virus-scanners.
+You can do that with the free online virus/malware/URL scanner from VirusTotal where the file is checked by the most common and reliable up-to-date virus-scanners.

 To scan a attachment: